tripledio/tripledio.github.io/_posts/2021-06-05-RecruitmentProcess.md

 The exercise has different levels taking into account the different profiles and experience we’re looking for.
 The goal is not "to get it right" or how you suspect we want it to be done.
 You should do it the way you want to do it.
 That way we can have a good, meaningful conversation about it.

+We are aware that the exercise does take some effort to make.
+We hope this encourages people to step up and take on the "challenge".

 ![Interview](/img/posts/recruitment/interview.jpg){:width="200px"}

-The coding exercise will serve as the kickoff and main theme for the interview.
-But we can go wherever the conversation takes us that is relevant for both parties.
+The interview is typically a two hour comversation where the coding exercise will serve as the kickoff and main theme.
+Naturally we can go wherever the conversation takes us that is relevant for both parties.
 Because an interview is always subjective, we always interview in pair, so we can have multiple impressions of the interviews.
 During the interview we’ll go into a variety of topics to discuss.
 Note that it will not be a buzzword bingo.
 We will not be asking things you can quickly look up.
 So it’s okay not to know.
 Rather than questioning you on the latest API’s or frameworks, we’ll try to assess both your technical skills as your mindset.

 The interview is a conversation where both parties are trying to sell themselves.
 So there is plenty of time and opportunity to ask questions yourselves.
 We encourage it.
 That way we can get a better idea of what you find important as well.